fabrix-app/docs/en/about/contribute.md

 ###### No CoffeeScript.

-For consistency, all code in fabrix core, including core hooks and core generators, must be written in JavaScript, not CoffeeScript or TypeScript.
+For consistency, all code in Fabrix core, including core hooks and core generators, must be written in JavaScript, not CoffeeScript or TypeScript.
 We can't merge a pull request in CoffeeScript.

 ###### Contributing to an Spool